Be mindful of pets and veterans this Fourth of July

 FAYETTEVILLE, Ark.
-(KFTA) — Fourth of July fireworks can be fun and exciting, but it can also bring back painful memories for those who have served our country.
+(KNWA) — Fourth of July fireworks can be fun and exciting, but it can also bring back painful memories for those who have served our country.

 The loud noises, explosions, and even the smell can bring combat veterans back to a dark place.